 Revel in your good fortune, top job candidates and employees.
-Managers across industries are sweetening accounting salaries, according to the 2018 Robert Half Salary Guide.
-When they can, they’re also providing more scheduling flexibility to promote better work-life balance and make retention a priority.
+Managers across industries are sweetening accounting salaries, and when they can, they’re also providing more scheduling flexibility to promote better work-life balance and make retention a priority.

 What’s influencing this trend?
 It’s a combination of factors, including the growing bubble of retiring baby boomers, a dearth of highly skilled workers, rising regulatory requirements and an increasingly transient workforce as a result of accounting and finance professionals chasing higher accounting salaries and new opportunities.

-As the Salary Guide points out, a good accountant is hard to find — now more than ever.
+As the 2019 Salary Guide for Accounting and Finance Professionals points out, a good accountant is hard to find — now more than ever.

 Here’s what to expect in the coming year: